Hybricks/PID-for-microbit/README.md

 This is an adjusted version of the Python PID controller by ivmech https://github.com/ivmech/ivPID/blob/master/README.md

-It is adjusted to make it run on a BBC Microbit board runnning MicroPython.
+It is adjusted to make it run on a BBC Microbit board written in MicroPython.
 Main changes are in the use of the 'time' functions.

 ![IMG_2119](https://user-images.githubusercontent.com/93115887/141451462-b9b068a2-d9b7-4999-82c3-78fb18d6209e.jpg)